 Is the internet slowly breaking our brains, and if so, what can we do about it?
-Offline with Jon Favreau is a place where you can take a break from doom-scrolling and tune in to smarter, lighter conversations about the impact of technology & the internet on our collective culture.
+Offline with Jon Favreau is a place where you can take a break from doom-scrolling and tune in to smarter, lighter conversations about the impact of technology and the internet on our collective culture.
 Intimate interviews between Pod Save America host Jon Favreau and notable guests like Stephen Colbert, Hasan Piker, Chimamanda Adichie, ContraPoints, Margaret Atwood, and Rachel Maddow spark curiosity and introspection around the various ways our extremely online existence shapes everything from the ways we live, work, and interact with one another.
 Together we’ll figure out how to live happier, healthier lives, both on and offline.
-New episodes drop every Sunday morning, wherever you get your podcasts and on the Offline YouTube channel.
+New episodes drop every Thursday, wherever you get your podcasts and on the Offline YouTube channel.

 For a closed-captioned version of this episode, click here.
 For a transcript of this episode, please email [email protected] and include the name of the podcast.